amjad5azx/MobileApplicationLabs/Lab 5/Solutions/Readme.txt

-This folder contains app of this project
+This folder contains app of this project.
+This contain Lab3task2 app which is task of lab 5